Looking to visit some UNESCO World Heritage sites in Europe? In this post, I cover 50+ of the top sites you should visit.

 The friezes were mostly pilfered.
 Some, dubbed the Elgin Marbles, are in the British Museum in London.
 Others are in the Acropolis Museum in Athens.

-If you’d like to visit the best UNESCO sites in Europe, pin it for later.
+If you’d like to visit amazing UNESCO sites in Europe, pin it for later.